hyosung11/Launch-School/Courses/journal.md

 ```

 12:39 Not sharp about my logic.
 Or not yet able to fully understand in my algorithm what I need to do, so not able to code a working solution.

+13:44 The interview with Rob Bright at Greenshades went well.

+14:32 I'm a little tired, but I feel pretty upbeat and good about my landing a job soon and continuing on my software engineering journey.